-Progressive Engineering, Inc of Goshen, Indiana, has tested a prototype of the Tstud™ vs a traditional 2x6 used in framing of an exterior wall.
-The tests were performed for a length of 10’-0” in straight down vertical compression to see how much a single stud could hold before failure vs a Tstud™ of a similar length.
-A #2 select 2x6 held 4,300 pounds on average while the Tstud™ held an astounding 12,655 pounds.
+Progressive Engineering, Inc of Goshen, Indiana, has tested a prototype of the R.20 Tstud™ vs a traditional 2x6 used in framing of an exterior wall.
+The tests were performed for a length of 10’-0” in straight down vertical compression to see how much a single stud could hold before failure vs an R.20 Tstud™ of a similar length.
+A #2 select 2x6 held 4,300 pounds on average while the R.20 Tstud™ held an astounding 12,655 pounds.